Mayurji/mayurji.github.io/_posts/2020-10-02-list-vs-tuples.md

 ### TUPLES

 Tuples are fixed and immutable.
-This means that once a tuple is created, unlike a list, it cannot be modified or resized.
+It means once a tuple is created, it cannot be modified or resized.

 **Immutable property**